At a glance

 Biofeedback is an alternative therapy some people use to treat the symptoms of ().
 It’s also called neurofeedback, EEG biofeedback or neurotherapy.

 This treatment has been used since the late 1960s, but evidence on whether it can help ADHD symptoms is still mixed.

 What Biofeedback Is

 Biofeedback has long been used to treat problems like high blood pressure, muscle tension and anxiety.
 Neurofeedback, a form of biofeedback, is used mainly with kids who have ADHD.
-It may also help kids with learning and attention issues who struggle with organization, working memory and executive functioning skills.
+It may also help kids with learning and thinking differences who struggle with organization, and executive functioning skills.

 When used for ADHD, a device reads a child’s brain wave activity and sends feedback via a game-like challenge.
 Supporters claim this process can train the brain to behave differently and reduce ADHD symptoms.

 The concept of neurofeedback for ADHD is based on evidence that some people with ADHD show differences in brain activity, especially in the frontal lobe.
 This part of the brain affects concentration and organization.

 How Biofeedback Works